kimdolly27/exploring-abusive-speech/README.txt

 train_BERT.py - Train and evaluate BERT and HateBERT on the AbuseEval (+ HIC) dataset.
 Supports binary and ternary abuse classification.

 prompting_experiments/
 These scripts classify tweets for abusive speech detection using a local LLaMA model with one-shot and few-shot prompting.
-Each script supports different prompting styles and saves the model’s prediction, and supports evaluation.
-Argumentst:
+Each script supports different prompting styles, and saves the model’s prediction, and supports evaluation.
+Arguments for these scripts include:
-- 'P1-P4' Zero-shot, one-shot and few-shot setups
+- 'P1-P4' Zero-shot, one-shot, and few-shot setups
 - 'mode' Prompt strategies
 - 'temp' Temperature